A connection between the $A_\alpha$-spectrum and the Lov\'asz theta number

 In this section, we fix the graph $G$ with adjacency matrix $A$ and diagonal degree matrix $D$.
 Let $L = D-A$ be the Laplacian matrix of $G$.
 Recall that for two square matrices $M$ and $N$, the trace inner product is given by

 We use \(I\) and \(J\) to represent the identity and the all ones matrix of appropriate size, respectively.
-Let \(\Rds_+\) be the set of nonnegative reals.
+Let $\Rds_+$ be the set of nonnegative reals.
 The parameter $\alpha_0$ is the optimum of a semidefinite program with variable $\alpha \in \Rds_+$:

 This was not explicitly stated in \cite{NikiforovR17a} but this is not an inconsequential fact: the optimum of semidefinite programs can be computed efficiently up to precision \cite{GroetschelLS81a, GroetschelLS93a}, thus, in principle, recovering $\alpha_0$ for a given graph is an easy task.
+There is a plethora of efficient softwares available for semidefinite programs.
+We highlight CSDP \cite{BorchersCSDP} and SeDuMi \cite{SturmSeDuMi}.

 Analogously to the theory of linear programming, every semidefinite programming has a dual (see \cite[Section 4]{Helmberg02a}).
 The dual program to \eqref{eq:alpha-def} has variable $X \in \Sds_n$, a symmetric $n\times n$ matrix, and is given by